ZXF1001/coords-nsga2/docs/usage.en.md

 #### Problem Parameter Description

-- `objectives`: List of objective functions
+- `objectives`: Objective function(s).
+Can be a list of functions (each returning a scalar) or a single function returning multiple objective values (tuple or list).
 - `n_points`: Number of coordinate points.
 Can be a fixed integer (e.g., `10`) or a list `[min, max]` to allow the number of points to vary within a range during optimization.
 - `region`: Region instance defining the valid search space
-- `constraints`: List of constraint functions (optional)
+- `constraints`: Constraint function(s) (optional).
+Can be a list of functions (each returning a scalar penalty value) or a single function returning multiple constraint penalty values (tuple or list).

 #### Parameter Tuning Suggestions